quantonganh/helix-wiki/External-binary-formatter-configuration.md

 - To see available formatting options: `deno fmt --help`
 - `jsonc` is supported by Deno, but not currently by Helix
+- `markdown` does not support formatting as many languages in fenced code blocks as Prettier

 ```toml
 [[language]]